Battle of Mišar: Battle

 The fighting began on Mišar Hill, with an opening charge of the Ottoman sipahi cavalry followed by a charge of their infantry units led by the Bosnian captain Mehmed-beg Kulenović of Zvornik.
-The Serbian rebels made a sconce in the form of a square, which measured 300 x 280 m.
+The Serbian rebels made a sconce in the form of a square, which measured 300x280m.
 The rebel leader Karađorđe remained in the fortifications to keep the morale of the men.
 The fortification had trenches around it.
 The plan consisted of Karađorđe and the infantry remaining in the fortification, while the Serbian cavalry led by Luka Lazarević and Miloš Obrenović would wait for the moment to attack.
-The Serbian rebel cavalry, intended as a reserve, were situated close to the ditch near the village of Žabar.
+The Serbian cavalry, intended as a reserve, were situated close to the ditch near the village of Žabar.
 The Serbian sharpshooters were divided into two lines on the sconce parapet, and beside them were two lines of men who loaded the muskets in the trench beside the parapet.

-The Serbian shooters and gunners mowed down the first line of cavalry and panic struck the Ottoman lines when the horsemen retreated into the infantry led by Kulenović.
+The Serbian shooters and gunners mowed down the first line of Ottoman cavalry and panic struck the Ottoman lines when the horsemen retreated into the infantry led by Kulenović.
 However, the Ottomans soon regrouped and engaged the Serbian infantry.
 At one point Serbian soldiers panicked and retreated to the sconce fortress, but Karađorđe took his sabre and ordered them to get back to their posts.
 Then he signaled for the charge of the Serbian cavalry from the opposite ends with two simultaneous cannon shots.
 Kulenović and the remaining Ottoman troops continued asymmetric efforts against the advancements of the Serbian rebels.
 Then Luka Lazarević charged with the cavalry, broke the Ottoman line, and the cavalry divided into two parts.
 One part charged boldly on Ottoman artillery.
 The first rank was killed, but the rest killed all the artillerymen, and arrived at the Ottoman headquarters, where chief-in-command Sulejman Pasha Skopljak was celebrating too soon.
 The fights at Mišar lasted several days with mutual losses, but the battle itself ended with the collapse of the Ottoman center and the exposure of the right and left columns.
 Kulenović and his Bosnian troops were killed on the battlefield.
 Some Serbian sources say that Kulenović was slain in a duel with Luka Lazarević, in which Luka was wounded.
 Other sources say that Kulenović was killed by riflemen who ambushed him after the duel.
-The remaining Ottoman Bosnian army fled in panic from the battlefield.
-Some crossed Drina, some were killed, and some crossed Sava.
+The remaining Ottoman Bosnian army fled in panic from the battlefield to Bosnia.